 Most formularies are divided into three tiers containing different types of drugs.
 Each tier is set at a different price that you’ll pay when you pick up your prescription at a participating pharmacy.
 Usually, generic drugs make up most of Tier 1, brand name drugs cost a bit more and make up most of Tier 2, and specialty drugs (which cost the most) make up most of Tier 3.

 Different insurance plans sometimes cover different pharmacy networks.
 If so, this is likely to be on your insurance card.
 For example, CDPHP employer plans use a Premier network; CDPHP individual plans (like those through the healthcare exchange) use a Value network; and CDPHP plans for seniors use the Medicare network.

 Rx BIN (banking identification number)

 Your pharmacist will use this number to process your prescription.
-It indicates which company will reimburse the pharmacy for the cost of the prescription and where to send the claim for reimbursement.
+It indicates which company will reimburse the pharmacy for the cost of the prescription.
+Not all insurance ID cards contain this number, though.

 That seems like a lot of information to pack onto a little rectangle—and it is!
 Still, you may find additional information on your card, such as:

 - Important telephone numbers and addresses that allow your healthcare providers to call for information (such as coverage verification, claims questions, pre-authorizations, etc.)